 Track Down the Source of the Tingling and Numbness

 Have you and your doctor ruled out other causes of your tingling or numbness — such as carpal tunnel syndrome, diabetes and tumors?
 Headache & TMJ Center of New Jersey may have the answer and the solution.
-When consulting with Dr. Stein about the possibility of TMD, he will take your complete medical history and ask you about any other symptoms you may be experiencing, such as jaw soreness or pain or a clicking or popping noise when opening your mouth.
-He will also perform a complete examination of your jaw and jaw joint, taking X-rays to get a better look at the structures that make up the joint.
+When consulting with the doctors about the possibility of TMD, they will take your complete medical history and ask you about any other symptoms you may be experiencing, such as jaw soreness or pain or a clicking or popping noise when opening your mouth.
+They will also perform a complete examination of your jaw and jaw joint, taking X-rays to get a better look at the structures that make up the joint.

-With the information Dr. Stein gathers from your consultation, he can confirm or rule out TMJ disorder as the cause of your symptoms.
-TMD has many causes, and he will work to determine the contributing factors in your case.
+With the information Drs.
+Stein gather from your consultation, they can confirm or rule out TMJ disorder as the cause of your symptoms.
+TMD has many causes, and they will work to determine the contributing factors in your case.

-Once Dr. Stein has a definitive TMJ diagnosis, you can immediately start treatment to address the root cause of your problems.
+Once Drs.
+Stein have a definitive TMJ diagnosis, you can immediately start treatment to address the root cause of your problems.
 Often our team starts with at-home remedies before progressing to other treatments.
 If therapies such as jaw stretches, relaxation techniques and applying ice packs or moist heat to the jaw do not help, we can move on to options such as physical therapy which would include ultrasound therapy, electrostimulation, microcurrent therapy, and Manuel therapy.
-Botox can be used as well as steroid injections directly to the affected joint. .
-You should experience a swift improvement in your symptoms once Dr. Stein has identified and addressed the root cause of the problem.
+Botox can be used as well as steroid injections directly to the affected joint.
+You should experience a swift improvement in your symptoms once Drs.
+Stein have identified and addressed the root cause of the problem.

 Relief Is Only a Phone Call Away